Skip to main content

 Written by Leslie

-To connect to the partner center, you'll need to complete the setup steps in Tackle.
+To connect to the partner center, you'll need to complete the setup steps in TackleπŸ”—.
 Follow the workflow in the order shown below to get started.

 Before you begin

-Before you begin connect and start co-selling for Microsoft commercial marketplace, you'll need:
+Before you can start connecting and co-selling for Microsoft commercial marketplace, you'll need:

 • A Microsoft Partner Center account with a Microsoft Partner Network IDπŸ”—.
 If you don't already have one, you must enroll in the Microsoft Partner Center ProgramπŸ”—.
 If you've previously enrolled, be sure you've accepted the latest agreements.